OpenTermsArchive/france-declarations/README.md

 The terms tracked by this repository are those of services that operate:

-- In being related to online services used in France.
 - In the French jurisdiction.
 - In French, unless no French version exists, in which case English will be used; if there is no English version either, then the primary official language of the jurisdiction of incorporation of the service operator will be used.